banksiaglobal/AppealAI/README.md

-# AppealAI
+# BG-AppealAI

 ## Summary

-The AppealAI project demonstrates the integration of vector search and generative AI within applications developed using InterSystems technologies.
+The BG-AppealAI project demonstrates the integration of vector search and generative AI within applications developed using InterSystems technologies.
 This specific application aims to aid in drafting appeals against insurance company denials for hospital procedures.

 ### Technologies Used